 - Endothelial damage or dysfunction – Damaged endothelium exposes collagen to the blood flow, which results in a reaction between collagen and von Willebrand factor and, consequently, platelet activation.

 - Hypercoagulability – any procoagulant state, condition or substance

-Statis of flow frequently occur in the left atrium and left atrial appendage.
+Stasis of flow frequently occurs in the left atrium and left atrial appendage.
 A mild form of stasis is SEC (spontaneous echo contrast), which is typically visualized with TEE and less often with TTE.
 SEC occurs when the flow of blood in the atrium is slow, causing erythrocytes to stick to each other and form rouleaux aggregates.
 SEC appears as smoke on the 2D image and is very common during episodes of atrial fibrillation.

-Atrial fibrillation results in reduction of effective atrial contractile function, which is the main explanation for the stasis of flow during fibrillation.
+Atrial fibrillation results in a reduction of effective atrial contractile function, which is the main explanation for the stasis of flow during fibrillation.
 Stasis may, however, also occur during sinus rhythm in the setting of left atrial enlargement, which may be secondary to valvular heart disease (e.g mitral valve stenosis).

 If blood flow decreases further, SEC transforms into sludge, which implies that the smoke is very dense.

 SEC is defined as smoke in the ultrasound image.
 Sludge is defined as dense smoke.
 A thrombus is a distinct mass.